ymnpy/modal_contribution/README.md

 ![modes](https://github.com/user-attachments/assets/463bdf96-7fca-4a60-90ca-2e19c602ae0f)

 Reference paper for the modal contribution plot idea:<br>
-Ted Rose, <i>Using Optimization in MSC/NASTRAN to Minimize Response to a Rotating Imbalance</i>
+Ted Rose, Using Optimization in MSC/NASTRAN to Minimize Response to a Rotating Imbalance